alessiodesogus/alessiodesogus.github.io/youniverse.md

 And we can see `stress` is the most mentioned problem, followed by `suicide` and `depress`.
 They all show a similar trend of increase all these years.

+## 2.3 How they intersect?

+We apply a heatmap to closely examine the intersection between people and mental issues.
+Interestingly, `stress` is the most common issue shared across all groups of people.
+And teenagers are the most vulnerable group affected especially by `stress` and `suicide`.
+This is in align with the above anaysis separately and lay a paticular importance on educating teenagers properly for their mental well-beings.

+{% include heatmap.html %}

 # Positive or negative?